GoSimpleLLC/nbvcxz/README.md

 ## Differentiating Features
 * Internationalization support for all feedback, and console output.
+* Better match generation algorithm which will find the absolute lowest entropy combination of the matches.
+* Support for ranked and un-ranked dictionaries.
 * Dictionary matching has the ability to use Levenshtein Distance (LD) calculations to match passwords which are non-exact matches to a dictionary entry.
     * LD calculations happen on full passwords only, and have a `threshold` of 1/4th the length of the password.
 * Dictionaries can be customized, and custom dictionaries can be added very easily.